 Files are used on metal, so you will need to know that before selecting one as your tool of choice.

-But there are different types of files, and some are used to sharpen rasps so they can carry out their function.
+But there are different types of files (I will have the list below), and some are used to sharpen rasps so they can carry out their function.

 Files have long teeth that run across the width of the object.